ztp-at/RKSV/README.md

 use the `state` keyword to verify them while clearing the list of receipts in each state JSON.
 In this case however, `verify.py` will only be able to ascertain the uniqueness of receipt IDs within one file.

+The `json` keyword is just here for backwards compatibility and can be omitted.

 test_verify.py
 --------------